distantmagic/paddler/README.md

 On Linux, if you want Paddler to be accessible system-wide, rename the downloaded executable to `/usr/bin/paddler` (or `/usr/local/bin/paddler`).

+### Running llama.cpp

+Slots endpoint is required to be enabled in llama.cpp.
+To do so, run llama.cpp with the `--slots` flag.

 ### Running Agents

 The next step is to run Paddler’s agents.
 Agents register your llama.cpp instances in Paddler and monitor the slots of llama.cpp instances.